jamesplease/query-history/README.md

 ### Reading query parameters

-When using this library, the `location` object from React Router includes a new key, `query`.
+When using this library, the `location` object includes a new key, `query`.
 This is an object that represents the query parameters.

 ```js